cryptomator/docs/source/desktop/password-and-recovery-key.rst

 .. warning::

     By design of the recovery mechanism, *any* valid recovery key is accepted.
-    But only the one derived from the vault resets the the vault password in a way such that the your data is accessible afterwards.
+    But only the one derived from the vault resets the vault password in a way such that the your data is accessible afterwards.
     **If you use a different recovery key, the data already stored in the vault will be inaccessible.**
     It can be made accessible again by re-running the recovery mechanism with the original and correct recovery key.